iamkevinzhao/about/index.md

 Chn/Eng/Kor, I enjoy reading and writing.

 That is all about me,
-    for those who checked out this corner.
+    for those who check out this corner, with or without purpose.

 Peace!
 ```